-The U.S. Energy Information Administration (EIA) now provides weekly estimates of U.S. crude oil storage capacity utilization with the Weekly Petroleum Status Report (WPSR).
-This information will be provided for an indeterminate period of time to help stakeholders better assess current market conditions.
-EIA will report the most recent crude oil storage capacity utilization estimates for the United States in total and for each of the five Petroleum Administration Defense District (PADD) regions separately.
+EIA now provides weekly estimates of U.S. crude oil storage capacity utilization with the Weekly Petroleum Status Report (WPSR).
+We will provide this information for an indeterminate period of time to help stakeholders better assess current market conditions.
+We will report the most recent crude oil storage capacity utilization estimates for the United States in total and for each of the five PADD regions separately.

-To estimate current working storage capacity utilization, EIA compares weekly reported crude oil stocks (excluding pipeline fill inventory) to the latest available monthly refinery and tank farm storage capacity.
-Utilization estimates are based on the ratio of stock levels to working storage capacity, which EIA defines as the difference in volume between the maximum safe fill capacity and the quantity below which pump suction is ineffective (bottoms).
+To estimate current working storage capacity utilization, we compare weekly reported crude oil stocks (excluding pipeline fill and estimated barrels in transit by tanker ship, barge, rail, or truck) with the latest available monthly refinery and tank farm storage capacity.
+We base utilization estimates on the ratio of stock levels to working storage capacity, which we define as the difference in volume between the maximum safe fill capacity and the quantity below which pump suction is ineffective (bottoms).
 Working storage capacity accounts for normal operational factors that limit storage capacity.
-Working storage capacity is always less than shell storage capacity, which EIA defines as the design capacity of a petroleum storage tank or cavern.
+Working storage capacity is normally less than shell storage capacity, which we define as the design capacity of a petroleum storage tank or cavern.